rust-lang/rust/text/0000-cargo-build-command.md

 path = "winhttp"
 ```

-Here the top-level configuration key `platform` will be a table whose sub-keys
+Here the top-level configuration key `target` will be a table whose sub-keys
 are target triples.
 The dependencies section underneath is the same as the
 top-level dependencies section in terms of functionality.